paillave/Etl.Net/README.md

 [![NuGet](https://img.shields.io/nuget/dt/Etl.Net.svg)](https://www.nuget.org/packages/Etl.Net)

-Implementation of a reactive ETL for .net standard 2.0 working with a similar principle than SSIS, but only from .net code.
+Implementation of a multiplatform reactive ETL for .net standard 2.0 working with a similar principle than SSIS, but only from .net code.
 The reactive approach for the implementation of this engine ensures parallelized multi streams, high performances and low memory foot print even with million rows to process.

 ## Developement status

-**:construction: This library is still under development, don't use it on production environment yet as its api structure is subject for changes.**
+**:construction: This library is still under development, don't use it on production environment yet as its api structure is subject for changes.:construction:**

 The first alpha release is expected once it starts to be a decent candidate to replace SSIS for common use cases.